TharunKommaddi/DataScience-DeepLearning-Projects/README.md

 - Built a Data Pipeline that involves Preprocessing of Data, Tokenization, Embedding, Modeling, and Evaluation.

-- Developed a model on a data which is extracted from Shakespeare's writing,that predicts the next character in a sequence of characters using LSTM with an accuracy of 91%.
+- Developed a model on data extracted from Shakespeare's writing that predicts the next character in a sequence of characters using LSTM with an accuracy of 91%.

 ## ADVNACED DEEP LEARNING